Experimental evidence for the $\omega^4$ tail of the nonphononic spectra of glasses: Analysis of experimental data

 In Figs.~\ref{fig:fig1}-\ref{fig:fig2}, we analyzed experimental ${\cal D}(\omega)$ data for 4 glassy materials, differing in composition, interatomic interactions and possibly preparation protocols.
 In Fig.~\ref{fig:fig3}, we turn our attention to a pair of glasses that share the same composition (and hence interatomic interactions), but differ in their nonequilibrium history.
 Specifically, we consider silica glasses at different densities, which opens the way for comparing different glassy states on equal footing, where our a priori expectation is that both $A_{\rm g}$ and $A_{\rm D}$ decrease upon densification.

 In the top row of Fig.~\ref{fig:fig3}, we present the analysis of ${\cal D}(\omega)$ of silica glass formed under ambient conditions (orange circles), see Table~\ref{tab:sources}.
-The results reveal excellent agreement with the $\omega^4$ tail of the nonphononic VDoS ${\cal D}_{\rm G}(\omega)$ (panel (a)) and the selected $A_{\rm D}$ is in great quantitative agreement with the respective Debye's plateaus (panel (b)), while the independently measured $A_{\rm D}$ (orange arrow) significantly deviates from the respective Debye's plateau.
+The results reveal excellent agreement with the $\omega^4$ tail of the nonphononic VDoS ${\cal D}_{\rm G}(\omega)$ (panel (a)) and the selected $A_{\rm D}$ is in great quantitative agreement with the respective Debye's plateaus (panel (b)), while the independently measured $A_{\rm D}$ (orange arrow) quite significantly deviates from the respective Debye's plateau.
+The authors of~\cite{chumakov2014role} speculate that the observed deviation might be due to some not accounted for effects, e.g., mechanical instability or anharmonicity, see footnote [40] therein.

 In the bottom row of Fig.~\ref{fig:fig3}, we present the corresponding analysis for densified silica glass (brown circles), which also reveals strong consistency with Eq.~\eqref{eq:additive}, in terms of all of the considered assessment criteria.
 Moreover, the obtained $A_{\rm g}$ and $A_{\rm D}$ in both rows of the figure (visually observed in the figure and quantitatively reported in the caption) indeed decrease with densification, as expected.
 Overall, the results in Fig.~\ref{fig:fig3} lend additional support to our main finding.